 Drop to GIF is a free app for Mac OS X which automates the entire animated GIF creation process, all you need to do is toss a movie file into the app and the conversion begins.
 The app is both extremely simple and effective, so if you’re looking to make quick work of gif creation using existing movie or video files, it’s an excellent choice to get started.

-Making Animated GIFs with Drop to GIF in Mac OS X
+How to Make Animated GIFs with Drop to GIF on Mac OS

 Here is how simple the movie conversion process to GIF is: